DX-at-Scale/dx-at-scale/README.md

 In the context of DDD, there are several approaches to follow.
 This article, however, is based on the ["Domain-Driven Design Starter Modelling Process"](https://github.com/ddd-crew/ddd-starter-modelling-process) created by the [DDD Crew](https://github.com/ddd-crew) community on GitHub.

-## Choose your champions
+## Choose your coaches
 Maybe this is one of the most difficult parts: finding people who have enough energy to implement a cultural switch program at scale.
 Finding people with core values that suit this mission is more important than focusing on people with technical expertise only.

-Ideally, the chosen champions should also hold leadership positions, as this can significantly smooth the process of applying DDD.
+Ideally, the chosen choaches should also hold leadership positions, as this can significantly smooth the process of applying DDD.
 (Remember the previously mentioned importance of supportive leadership).

 ## Prepare foundational knowledge
 With your "Kata" in hand, you now have an idea of the tools and knowledge required to apply it.
 If you intend to follow the "Domain-Driven Design Starter Modelling Process," the following foundational knowledge is recommended:

-- Domain-Driven Design key concepts (reading a good book like the blue one from Eric Evans is highly encouraged)
+- Domain-Driven Design key concepts (reading a good DDD book is highly encouraged)
 - Business Model Canvas
 - Event Storming
 - Team Topology Charts
 - C4 diagrams, Context Mapping, Bounded Context Canvas, and related tools.
 You can check all the tools with more details in the DDD crew GitHub.

-Investing in hands-on training sessions for your champions to master these topics is highly recommended.
+Investing in hands-on training sessions for your coaches to master these topics is highly recommended.
 Additionally, recommending self-paced online courses can help a broader group of Agile team members acquire this knowledge (online self-paced courses are often cheaper).
-Your Agile team members should feel encouraged by your DDD champions and gradually develop an interest in the topic over time.
+Your Agile team members should feel encouraged by your DDD coaches and gradually develop an interest in the topic over time.

 ## Practical DDD in Agile Teams
-Once you have built a solid foundation for your DDD champions, it is time to start applying your "Kata".
+Once you have built a solid foundation for your DDD coaches, it is time to start applying your "Kata".
 Remember, DDD relies on continuous interaction, the more you learn about the business, the better models you can come up with.
 This process often involves revisiting and revising previous decisions to incorporate new insights.
 Embracing a culture of continuous learning and improvement is essential for success.

 The advice here is: just get started.
 If you are working on Agile projects, you are already familiar with cycles of adaptation and improvement.
 Your first attempt does not need to be perfect.
 Starting with something, no matter how simple, will allow you to refine and improve over time.